 For example, EADs are available to K-1 fiancé visa holders, asylees, spouses of various visa holders, people with Temporary Protected Status (TPS) or Deferred Enforced Departure (DED), F-1 students experiencing economic hardship or seeking optional practical training (OPT), and so on.
 (For more detail, see Who Qualifies for a Work Permit in the United States?)

-Also, don't confuse applying for a work permit with applying for a work-based visa to the United States, such as an H-1B.
-This is a much more complicated application process.
+Also, don’t confuse applying for a work permit with applying for a work-based visa to the United States, such as an H-1B.
+This is a much more complicated application process that usually involves employer sponsorship.
 See this article on getting an H-1B visa for more on that.
-And a work permit is in no way equivalent to a U.S. green card, which means the person has permanent residence in the United States.

-The form you will use to apply for a work permit is Form I-765, available for free download on the USCIS website.
-The following discussion refers to the version issued on 07/26/22.
+The form eligible foreign nationals must use to apply for a work permit is Form I-765, available for free download on the USCIS website.
+The following discussion refers to the version issued on 08/21/2025.

-Question 27 will probably require the most effort.
-You'll need to look at the I-765 instructions (also on the USCIS website) to figure out which eligibility category you're in.
+Question 27, "Eligibility Category," will probably require the most effort.
+You’ll need to look at the I-765 instructions (which are also on the USCIS website) to figure out which EAD eligibility category you’re in.
 For example, some of the common categories include (a)(5) for someone granted asylum, (a)(12) for people with Temporary Protected Status (TPS), (c)(3)(C) for students doing post-completion optional practical training, (c)(5) for J-2 spouses of a J-1 exchange visitor, and (c)(9) for anyone with a pending adjustment of status (green card) application.

 If your category has only two letters or numbers (such as (c)(9)), don’t worry about the fact that there are three spaces on the form (formed by the parentheses).
 Just put the “c” in the first set of parentheses and the “9” in the second.